-Welcome to the MEMBRANE BIOPHYSICS LABs: Basic research focusses on the generation of polarity in biological systems using the growing pollen tube as a model system of a highly polarized cell.
-Pollen grains landing on a stigma will start to germinate and grow a pollen tube through the stigma tissue towards the egg cells where the two sperm cells are released and eventually, fertilisation takes place.
-The production of all our food relies on the successful fertilisation of plants to produce fruits, veggies, seeds, wine, bread, beer and beef.
+Welcome to the MEMBRANE BIOPHYSICS LABs: Basic research focusses on plant reproduction and generation of polarity in biological systems using the growing pollen tube as a model system.
+Pollen grains landing on a stigma start to germinate and grow a pollen tube through the stigma tissue towards the egg cells where the two sperm cells are released and eventually, fertilisation takes place.
+The production of human food relies on the successful fertilisation of plants to produce fruits, veggies, seeds, wine, bread, beer and beef.

-Different experimental strategies are used to investigate pollen growth and osmoregulation ranging from investigating single MEMBRANE PROTEINS or second messengers to the entire POLLEN SYSTEMS BIOLOGY using ‘omics’ technologies.
+Different experimental strategies are used to investigate pollen growth and osmoregulation ranging from ANALYTICAL MICROSCOPY and MEMBRANE PROTEINS to POLLEN SYSTEMS BIOLOGY.

 Recently, a new project on the biology of MICROALGAE has been started which will provide results for their use in circular green economy systems.